jeflem/ananke/doc/src/developers.md

 sudo ip addr add 192.168.178.28 dev lo
 ```
 This address will be removed on reboot.
-To remove it manually run
+To remove it manually, run
 ```
 sudo ip addr del 192.168.178.28 dev lo
 ```